 Jason founded Narluga Arts in 2019 to support artists and organizations in increasing their capacity and realizing their visions and to help further the field of socially-engaged arts.

-A 2023 ValleyCreates Grantee through MASS MoCA's Assets for Artists program, she has exhibited in Massachusetts — Amherst, Easthampton, Northampton, Ware, Wilmington, and South Yarmouth — as well as in El Dorado, Arkansas.
+A 2023 ValleyCreates Grantee through MASS MoCA's Assets for Artists program, she has exhibited across Massachusetts — Amherst, Easthampton, Holyoke, Northampton, South Yarmouth, Ware, and Wilmington — as well as in El Dorado, Arkansas.

 Grants Associate